crcn/mojojs.com/content/docs/0 Getting Started/1 What makes Mojo different?.article.md

 <!--
 #### built for humans

 Mojo was designed to allow you to focus on what's immediately needed in your application.
+For instance, you can easily build out your views, then add models and & router later.
+Likewise, mojo patterns allow you to build  models wihout being concerned about how

 -->